 As one of the most famous beaches in the world, Copacabana is just as sultry and alive as you dreamed it would be.
-Head here to sunbathe but don’t expect to get too relaxed – bronzed babes are working on their tanlines; vendors are selling sarongs, seafood, and bevvies; surfers are riding the waves; and the locals are engaging in a game of full-contact soccer.
+Head here to sunbathe but don’t expect to get too relaxed – bronzed babes are working on their tan lines; vendors are selling sarongs, seafood, and bevvies; surfers are riding the waves; and the locals are playing a game of full-contact soccer.
 Copacabana is truly a uniquely Rio experience.

 Party in Lapa